Behind the camera: Ken Jarecke

 I think people should see this

-Saddam Hussein had invaded Kuwait in August 1990 setting in motion the American led action to drive him out.
-Cash starved after his almost 8 year long war with Iran, Saddam thought he could wipe out a large part of his huge wartime debt by simply invading one of his biggest debtors, Kuwait.
-President Bush Sr. was quickly able to put together a Coalition of some 30 countries in effort to force Saddam out of Kuwait.
-When Bush Sr. felt all efforts at diplomacy had failed, on Jan 16, 1991 he started a devastating air campaign.
+Saddam Hussein had invaded Kuwait in August 1990 setting in motion the American-led action to drive him out.
+Cash-starved after his almost 8-year long war with Iran, Saddam thought he could wipe out a large part of his huge wartime debt by simply invading one of his biggest debtors, Kuwait.
+President Bush Sr. was quickly able to put together a Coalition of some 30 countries in an effort to force Saddam out of Kuwait.
+When Bush Sr. felt all efforts at diplomacy had failed, on Jan 16, 1991, he started a devastating air campaign.
 Flying some 1000 sorties a day, Coalition air forces neutralized most of Iraq’s air force and air defenses.
 After they ruled the skies the Coalition forces turned to Iraq’s army and the countries infrastructure.
 Nothing was safe as Jets, bombers, and helicopters roamed Iraqi skies searching for targets.
-When the land invasion was launched on Feb 24, the almost month long air bombardment proved it’s worth as those Iraqi units who didn’t flee, surrendered in mass, anxious to get away from Coalition Air Strikes.
+When the land invasion was launched on Feb 24, the almost month-long air bombardment proved it’s worth as those Iraqi units who didn’t flee, surrendered in mass, anxious to get away from Coalition Air Strikes.
 By the end of the war, almost 100 hours after it had begun, Coalition Forces had captured thousands of demoralized Iraqi troops.